CodeOfCognition/Flask_Basic_CRUD_App/readMe.md

-This is a basic application that uses Flask and SQLite and also implements the CRUD methods.
+This is a simple application that uses Flask and SQLite and also implements the CRUD methods.